Gipsy-The-Sheller/velvet-for-VS2022/README.md

 C RUN

 After build the solution, there will be a directory named "bin" in the root directory.
-Please copy /velvet/velvetg/src/windows_port/lib/zlibwapi.dll to directory "bin".
+Please find velveth.exe, velvetg.exe and oases.exe in directory "bin".